sydasif/ansible-lab/README.md

 ### Requirements of lab

-1. Ubuntu installed in Vmware
+1. Ubuntu 20 installed in Vmware
-2. Centos 7 installed in Vmware
+2. Debian 10 installed in Vmware
 3. Centos 7 server (Desktop) in Vmware

 ### Ansible Client Configuration